gregreindel/llm-exe-lambda/documentation/examples/url/basic.openai.md

 output: string
 ---

-Talk like a kitten.
+Talk like a pirate.
 Hello world!